 The marine licensing system under the Marine and Coastal Access Act 2009 (MCAA) has been in force since 6 April 2011.
 The Marine Management Organisation (MMO) is responsible for marine licensing in English inshore and offshore areas.
 The inshore areas include any area which is submerged at mean high water spring tide up to the territorial limit.
 They also include the waters of every estuary, river or channel where the tide flows at mean high water spring tide.
 Even waters in areas which are closed permanently or intermittently by a lock or other artificial means against the regular action of the tide are included, where seawater flows into or out from the area.
 The offshore areas include waters beyond the territorial limit in so far as they comprise the exclusive economic zone and the UK sector of the continental shelf.
 It also includes the bed and subsoil of the sea within those areas.
 The MMO will provide up to two hours free pre-application advice to applicants.
 You can apply for the licence online on the MMO website.
 Applications are dealt with using the MMO Marine Case Management System.

 A Marine Licence constitutes a statutory consent; its terms and conditions must be complied with in full and are also binding upon any agent or subcontractor who undertakes the activity on behalf of an applicant.
 Applicants can appeal within six months of the issue of a licence against a decision made on the application; this can include an appeal against the inclusion of any provision within the licence or the length of licence granted; see the the Marine Licensing (Licence Application Appeals) Regulations 2011.
 The MMO does not issue retrospective licences; if someone undertakes unlicensed works then it would refer this to its enforcement team to investigate.
-Use the MMO Public Register of Marine Licences to look at past applications.
+Use the MMO Public Register of Marine Licences to look at current and past applications.
 This is helpful to see what type of information the MMO require for the submitting of an application for a Marine Licence.
 You should also view the MMO page on Service Standards for timescales for the various stages of licence processing.

 There are six categories of activities that may need a licence.
 These are: